Sewer Rats Gone For Good!

 "UNIQUE INSPECTIONS".
-Drains, wall cavities, roof voids, cellars and Kitchens are all considered in our unique inspection process.
+Drains, wall cavities, roof voids, cellars and rats in Kitchens are all considered in our unique inspection process.
 Everything we do is focused on solving your rat problem and not just treating it.
 Better still, in some cases the solution is free!

 Rats - The Facts - The Truth - The Answers

 How Can Sewer Rats Get Into My House?

 Most rat infestations in your home originate from drainage faults in the sewer system or drains. because of the complexity of the sewer system, many drains are not mapped!

 CASE STUDY: DRAINS - Not What Was Expected.

 We recently carried out a drainage survey at a property in Bristol.
 The property had been subject to a horrific infestation of rats over many years, and the homeowners were beside themselves trying to find a solution to the problem.